KatherineMichel/portfolio/doc/2024-recap.md

 ### JPMorganChase PowerUp Conference Presentation

-I had a blast presenting at JPMorganChase Plano PowerUp Conference.
+I had a blast presenting at JPMorganChase Plano PowerUp Conference with my team.
 It was my first time presenting there and a great experience.

 ![](2024-recap-images/me-presenting-at-powerup.JPEG)
 Me presenting at PowerUp